YunyunWan/x-index/README.md

 - `data/`: Directory for the raw dataset and intermediate caching files.
 - `results/`: Output directories for generated statistical analyses (e.g., Wilcoxon signed-rank tests) and plot data.

-**Reference**
-If you find this code or concept useful, please refer to our paper: